Verbals lessons: more than verbal worksheets, actual engaging verbals practice. Teaching verbals can be a fun part of meeting language standards.

-Part of successful verbals practice is showing students what they already know.
+Part of successful verbals practice is showing students what they already know—the activation of prior knowledge.
 Students who study verbals probably understand prepositional phrases and subjects and verbs.
 A verbals lesson plan builds upon what they already know.
 For instance, a gerund phrase can be the subject of a sentence.

 As always, I begin by tapping prior knowledge.
 Students use verbals!
 Show students they know more about grammar than they might realize.